rek/generator-marionette-modules/README.md

 Make a new directory, and cd into it:
 ```
-$ mkdir my-new-project && cd $_
+$ mkdir newProject && cd $_
 ```

 Then initiate the generator, optionally passing an app name:
 ```
-$ yo marionette-modules [app-name]
+$ yo marionette-modules [appName]
 ```

-You also need to generate a module for your app, so simply run:
+Then start generating modules for your app like so:
 ```
-$ yo marionette-modules:module moduleName
+$ yo marionette-modules:module [MODULENAME]
 ```

 ### How to setup.